 We love one another by serving.
-Love involves serving.
 It is understanding God has given each of His followers supernaturally empowered abilities to encourage and help one another and the community.
 Did you know you have superpowers?
 We're going to talk about that.